celery/celery/docs/configuration.rst

     The time between retries is increased for each retry, and is not exhausted before ``CELERY_BROKER_CONNECTION_MAX_RETRIES`` is exceeded.

-    This behaviour is on by default.
+    This behavior is on by default.

 * CELERY_BROKER_CONNECTION_MAX_RETRIES
     Maximum number of retries before we give up re-establishing a connection